jspahrsummers/effective-code-review/Effective Code Review.md

 1. [Design](#design)
 1. [Behavior](#behavior)

+^ I approach code reviewing in stages, "outside-in."

+^ By starting at the highest level, I can short-circuit my review if I reveal anything that might necessitate a major change to the pull request.
+There's little point in reviewing each line of code if the architecture is all wrong!

 ---

 # _**1.** Intent_
 <a name="intent" />

+^ Let's start with the _intention_ behind the change, and make sure we agree on what we want this PR to actually accomplish.

 ---

 # [fit] What is the **goal**?
 ## _Is the explanation clear?_

+^ **Every single pull request summary** should explain the goal of the PR.
+Otherwise, how will you as a reviewer know whether it's acceptable?

+^ The author of a pull request will almost always have the _most_ context on the problem, so it's also important that they can explain it clearly.
+If the explanation doesn't make sense to you as a reviewer, request changes!

 ---

 ![](assets/pr-jest-haste-map.png)

 [.hide-footer]

+^ Here's a clear and informative pull request summary from the Jest project (testing for JavaScript), from [Christoph Nakazawa](https://cpojer.net).

 ^ https://github.com/facebook/jest/pull/896